MichaelTan9999/OS_basic_chapter_review/README.md

 # OS_basic_chapter_review
-Review of OS basic course of UESTC
+This is a chapter review of operating system course of Information and Software Engineering School of University of Electronic Science and Technology of China, spring of 2019.